AishaniPandey/elite-money-manager/README.md

    ```
 4. **Configure Kafka:**
-   -Ensure Kafka and Zookeeper are running on your machine.
+   -**Ensure Kafka and Zookeeper are running on your machine.**
-   -Configure the necessary Kafka topics as mentioned in the setup documentation.
+   -**Configure the necessary Kafka topics as mentioned in the setup documentation.**
 6. **Run the application:**
    ```bash
    python main.py